BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 the Agreement, and the new AWS Contracting Party will be responsible for issuing any invoices to you after such change, including monthly invoices.
 Invoices for each account will reflect the AWS Contracting Party that is responsible for that account during the applicable billing period.
+You agree to accept invoices from AWS electronically, in a format and method of delivery as determined by AWS, e.g., in a PDF format, as permitted under applicable law.

 If, as of the time of a change of the AWS Contracting Party responsible for your account, you have made an up-front payment for any Services under such